-Executive Director of Workforce Education: Patrick Calhoun Office: Cecil Beeson Building, Room 229
+Office: Technology Center Building, Room 110A

-Phone: (409) 839-2014

-FAX: (409) 839-2910
+Phone: (409) 839-2014 FAX: (409) 839-2910 E-mail: mphillips1@lit.edu

-E-mail: pcalhoun@lit.edu

 The mission of Workforce Training is to enhance the employability of students and increase the performance and career satisfaction of employees in business and industry.
 To accomplish our mission, the Workforce Training and Continuing Education Department offers an array of non-credit education and training programs and a broad range of customized training services to organizations.